vaadin/vaadin-mcp/rest-server/README.md

 ## Features

 - Exposes a `/search` endpoint for querying documentation
+- Provides an `/ask` endpoint for AI-generated answers to Vaadin questions
 - Connects to Pinecone vector database for semantic search
 - Handles parameter validation and error handling
 - Returns search results in JSON format